nainkristy/PowerSurge/README.md

 # PowerSurge
 Reduce e-waste and power consumption by detecting issues before they happen.

+This project was made for the Springineering Challenge at University of Oulu and as a final project for the Hardware Hacking and Reverse Engineering course.

 # Introduction
 We are a team of electronics students with an interest in practical applications involving AI and